Ethyl acetate: Safety

 The for rats is 5620 mg/kg, indicating low acute toxicity.
 Given that the chemical is naturally present in many organisms, there is little risk of toxicity.

-World Health Organization(WHO) has assessed the Acceptable Daily Intake (ADI) of Ethyl Acetate at 25mg per kg of body weight.
+World Health Organization (WHO) has assessed the Acceptable Daily Intake (ADI) of ethyl acetate at 25 mg per kg of body weight.
 This is similar to the ADI of other artificial sweeteners that are friendly and have been commonly used for a long time.
-According to European Food Safety Authority (EFSA), Ethyl Acetate taken orally is rapidly metabolized and broken down.
+According to European Food Safety Authority (EFSA), ethyl acetate taken orally is rapidly metabolized and broken down.
 The half-life in blood after ingestion exposure is known to be approximately 35 seconds.

 Overexposure to ethyl acetate may cause irritation of the eyes, nose, and throat.
 Severe overexposure may cause weakness, drowsiness, and unconsciousness.
 Humans exposed to a concentration of 400 ppm in 1.4 mg/L ethyl acetate for a short time were affected by nose and throat irritation.
 Ethyl acetate is an irritant of the conjunctiva and mucous membrane of the respiratory tract.
 Animal experiments have shown that, at very high concentrations, the ester has central nervous system depressant and lethal effects; at concentrations of 20,000 to 43,000 ppm (2.0–4.3%), there may be pulmonary edema with hemorrhages, symptoms of central nervous system depression, secondary anemia and liver damage.
 In humans, concentrations of 400 ppm cause irritation of the nose and pharynx; cases have also been known of irritation of the conjunctiva with temporary opacity of the cornea.
 In rare cases exposure may cause sensitization of the mucous membrane and eruptions of the skin.
 The irritant effect of ethyl acetate is weaker than that of propyl acetate or butyl acetate.